danielparks/repoyear/README.md

 ## Stack

 This is a TypeScript and React app with a simple Rust backend built on [Dropshot].
-Dropshot provides automatic OpenAPI support, and will eventually enable compile-time type checking of calls across the API boundary.
+Dropshot provides automatic OpenAPI support, which enables compile-time type checking of calls across the API boundary.

 ## To do

 - [ ] Add data source to backend so selected users’s contributions can be displayed to visitors without logging into GitHub.
-  - Type safety across API boundary.
   - Possibly use <https://github.com/graphql-rust/graphql-client>
 - [ ] Add demo to <https://demon.horse/portfolio/>.
 - [ ] Automated testing.